monkeython/musixmatch/python-musixmatch/README.rst

 musixmatch_apikey
-   the apikey value to use in query strings musixmatch_format the response message format to query for musixmatch_apiversion the api version to use in queryes
+   the apikey value to use in query strings musixmatch_format the response message format.
+For example: json musixmatch_apiversion (deprecated) the api version to use in queryes.
+For example: 1.1 musixmatch_wslocation the webservice base url.
+For example: http://api.musixmatch.com/ws/1.1